gheenc/Computational-Methods/pset2/README.md

 I could explore if there have been decline in healthcare availability in rural areas in recent years.
 I could also explore the differences in providers based on counties that are rural vs areas that are metro.

 ## Code Appendix ##
+The correct notebooks for these are 'pset2 problem1 take 3,' 'pset problem2 take4,' and 'pset2 problem3.'
+I believe I have deleted all others from the GitHub.
 **Problem 1**

 # %%